 - Circulating glucose – part of the circulating glucose is used in the first movements.

-- Glycogen Hydrolysis – liver and muscle glycogen stores begin to break down into glucose, which passes into the blood and is used to obtain ATP.
+- Glycogen Hydrolysis – liver and muscle glycogen stores begin to be broken down into glucose, which passes into the blood and is used to obtain ATP.

 - Replenishment of carbohydrates – the ingestion of gels or bars during sports activity is done to continue supplying glucose and storing glycogen so that processes 2 and 3 continue to occur.

-- Use of other macronutrients – if you have trained, the body can supply energy through fat reserves and through these synthesize glucose or glycogen to be stored.
+- Utilization of other macronutrients – if you have trained, the body can supply energy through reserve fats and through these synthesize glucose or glycogen to be stored.

-It is vitally important to understand that none of these energy pathways turn on or off at any time, all of them produce energy at different times with different prevalence depending on the demands of ATP/time, or what is the same depending on the intensity of the exercise we perform.
+It is vitally important to understand that none of these energy pathways turn on or off at any time, they all produce energy at different times with different prevalence depending on ATP/time demands, or what is the same depending on the intensity of the exercise we perform.

-As we have seen in the previous sections, sugars, often highly criticized due to their refined and non-natural origin, are very beneficial if used with the appropriate strategy.
+As we have seen in the previous sections, sugars that are often highly criticized because they are of refined and non-natural origin, are very beneficial if used with the appropriate strategy.

-A recommendation that would be interesting to take into account by athletes is that the gels contain simple sugars of natural origin, such as coconut, and the rest compound sugars or carbohydrates (see article) to not cause hyperglycemia and ups and downs in performance.
+One recommendation that it would be interesting for athletes to take into account is that the gels contain simple sugars of natural origin, such as coconut sugar, and the rest compound sugars or carbohydrates (see article) to avoid causing hyperglycemia and ups and downs in performance.